 Developing methods that are capable of deeper image understanding demands a more challenging set of questions.
 We consider here the set of questions which may be answered on the basis of an external source of information, such as Wikipedia.
 This reflects our belief that reference to an external source of knowledge is essential to general VQA.
 This belief is based on the observation that the number of $\{$\textit{image-question-answer}$\}$ training examples that would be required to provide the background information necessary to answer general questions about images would be completely prohibitive.
 The number of concepts that would need to be illustrated is too high, and scales combinatorially.

-In contrast to previous VQA datasets which only contain \textit{question-answer} pairs for an image, we additionally provide a \textit{supporting-fact} for each \textit{question-answer} pair.
-The \textit{supporting-fact} is a structural representation of information that is necessary for answering the given question.
+In contrast to previous VQA datasets which only contain \textit{question-answer} pairs for an image, we additionally provide a \textit{supporting-fact} for each \textit{question-answer} pair, as shown in Fig.~\ref{fig:t_figure}.
+The \textit{\bf supporting-fact} is a structural representation of knowledge that is stored in external KBs and indispensable for answering a given visual question.
 For example, given an image with a cat and a dog, and the question \texttt{`Which animal in the image is able to climb trees?'}, the answer is \texttt{`cat'}.
-The required supporting fact for answering this question is \texttt{<Cat,CapableOf,ClimbingTrees>}, which is extracted from an existing knowledge base.
-By providing supporting facts, the dataset supports answering complex questions, even if all of the information required to answer the question is not depicted in the image.
+The required supporting-fact for answering this question is \texttt{<Cat,CapableOf,ClimbingTrees>}, which is extracted from an existing knowledge base.
+By providing supporting-facts, the dataset supports answering complex questions, even if all of the information required to answer the question is not depicted in the image.
 Moreover, it supports explicit reasoning in visual question answering, \ie, it gives an indication as to how a method might derive an answer.